jgilbert01/aws-lambda-stream/README.md

 ## Other
 There are various other utilities in the utils folder.
 * `now` - wraps `Date.now()` so that it can be easily mocked in unit tests
+* `ttl` - calculates `ttl` based on a start epoch and a number of days

+## EventBridge Support
+* `fromEventBridge` - creates a stream from an EventBridge record
-* `toKinesisRecords` - is a test helper for creating Kinesis records from test events
+  * `toEventBridgeRecord` - is a test helper for creating an EventBridge record from a test event
+* `Connector` - connector for the EventBridge SDK
-* `toDynamodbRecords` - is a test helper for creating DynamoDB Strean records from test events
+* `publishToEventBridge` - stream steps for publishing events to EventBridge

+>Note: The default configuration, as defined in `utils/opt`, is to publisher to an AWS EventBridge custom bus and route the events to one or more streams or other targets.
+This approach, referred to as the _Event Hub_, provides maximum flexibility.
+The bus also routes all events to an _Event Lake_ via AWS Firehose to create a perpetual audit of all events.

 ## Kinesis Support
 * `fromKinesis` - creates a stream from Kinesis records
+  * `toKinesisRecords` - is a test helper for creating Kinesis records from test events
-* `Publisher` - connector for the Kinesis SDK
+* `Connector` - connector for the Kinesis SDK
-* `publish` - stream steps for publishing events to Kinesis
+* `publishToKinesis` - stream steps for publishing events to Kinesis
-* `toKinesisRecords` - test helper mentioned above

 ## DynamoDB Support
 * `fromDynamodb` - creates a stream from DynamoDB Stream records
+  * `toDynamodbRecords` - is a test helper for creating DynamoDB Strean records from test events
-* `DynamoDBConnector` - connector for the DynamoDB SDK
+* `Connector` - connector for the DynamoDB SDK
 * `update` - stream steps for updating rows in a single DynamoDB table
-* `toDynamodbRecords` - test helper mentioned above
 * `updateExpression` - creates an expression from a plain old json object
   * see _Mapping_ above
   * _consider using [DynamoDB Toolbox](https://github.com/jeremydaly/dynamodb-toolbox) for richer support_
 * `timestampCondition` - creates an expression for performing _inverse oplocks_
-* `ttl` - calculates `ttl` based on a start epoch and a number of days

 In addition:
 * `single table` support is provided in `fromDynamodb` based on the `discriminator` field